maamora/Mobile-Test/README.md

 # Mobile Coding Challenge
+#### The best way to submit is by forking this repo and commiting so we can see the best practice

 ## Don't use AI 🚨
-If you want to risk using it, use it in a clever way that make your code clean and readable
+If you want to risk using it, use it in a clever way that make your code clean and most importantly human readable code / if the whole code is by AI you are disqualified

 ## Idea of the App
 The task is to implement a small app that will list the most starred Github repos that were created in the last 30 days.